Nu Beauty Review: Is It a Scam or Legit?

 Pro tip: Nu Beauty appears to be using an updated template design that what we’re used to seeing, so it might be that these manufacturers are “upping their game.”

-As we discussed in-depth in Exposing the Widespread Scam of Anti-Aging Products & Free Trials, we think all of these different products are made by the same group of companies (or even just one company).
+As we discussed in-depth in Exposing the Widespread Scam of Trial-Based Anti-Aging Wrinkle Creams we think all of these different products are made by the same group of companies (or even just one company).
 They constantly change their name and website address once too much negative feedback accumulates.

 This way, they can always remain one step ahead of the game and make sure to keep scamming you out of your hard-earned money.
 How does this scam work, exactly?